vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

 The attention mechanism is the kingpin of the Tranformer model.
 It drives the results, but runs the memory and time racket of \\( O(L^2d) \\), where \\( L \\) is input token count and \\( d \\) is the latent representation dimension.

 [The Reformer](https://ai.googleblog.com/2020/01/reformer-efficient-transformer.html), [Longformer](https://arxiv.org/abs/2004.05150) and others attempted to topple it with \\( O(L \log L ) \\).
-Then there was this model - Linformer they called him, and he had linear complexity.
+Then there was this one model - [Linformer they called him](https://arxiv.org/abs/2006.04768), and he had linear complexity.
 But he didn't make it.
 Only recently published [Performer](https://ai.googleblog.com/2020/10/rethinking-attention-with-performers.html) done the job with \\( O(L d^2 \log d ) \\).

 How was that done?
 Read on, traveller!
 I will tell you a great story.